GoogleCloudPlatform/healthcare-imaging-performance-test/README.md

 ### Retrieve study benchmark

 This benchmark shows how quickly you can retrieve a whole study.
-It involves sending requests to get instance information (QIDO) while also sending paralleled GET requests to retrieve each instance (WADO).
+It involves sending requests to get instance information (QIDO) while also sending parallel GET requests to retrieve each instance (WADO).

 The name of this benchmark is `retrieve-study`.
 The command line has two additional required options:
 `-y` and `--dicom-study`. `--dicom_study` is the ID of the study in the DICOM store.